– Amelia Island Real Estate & Development –

 A story spanning at least three decades, developing Crane Island was controversial here in Fernandina Beach, and chock full of complexities, twists and turns.
 There were past efforts to preserve Crane Island in its wild state for posterity, and litigation.
 Much has been written in the past about progress and road blocks to its development, but previous obstacles are “water under the bridge.”
 As a local real estate development story, however, Crane Island will retain its place in time and be entwined with its legendary resident, Sarah Alice Broadbent.

 The Crane Island master-planned community will eventually have 113 single-family homes (Phase I is 47 lots), and offers 29 Intracoastal Waterway slips.
 An estimated completion of the community is around 2024.

 - Legendary Islander, Alice Broadbent.
 Living a pioneer lifestyle alone, without electricity, on Crane Island until she disappeared in 1952, questions remain about what exactly happened to her.

-- Amelia River To Sea Trail — Learn about biking and hiking ARTS trail connecting Crane Island on the river to Amelia Island’s seashore on the ocean.
-Public access to new Crane Island Park.
+- Amelia River To Sea Trail — Learn about biking and hiking ARTS trail connecting Crane Island on the river to Amelia Island’s seashore.
+Public access to Crane Island Park.

 - Fernandina Beach Municipal Airport — With Crane Island’s location next to Amelia Island’s airport, aviators are a target market.